rackerlabs/support-how-to/content/cloud-servers/rackspace-open-cloud-reference-architecture.md

 5. [Rackspace Cloud Files](http://www.rackspace.com/cloud/public/files/): Static content can be served through Rackspace Cloud Files and the Akamai CDN for global content delivery.

-6. **Memcached** - Memcached is used for MySQL queries, session data, or both.
+6. **Memcached**: Memcached is used for MySQL queries, session data, or both.

 ### Reverse proxy cloud architecture